What is a Reverse Mortgage?

 Since their inception in 1988, Reverse Mortgage loans can turn your homes equity into cash to help pay monthly living expenses during retirement.
 Also known as a HECM, or Home Equity Conversion Mortgage, enables a homeowner, age 62 or older, to access the equity in their home without having to sell the home, refinance or even give up title.

 - You will never lose the title to your home

-- Never make mortgage payments as long as you occupy the residence
+- Also, you will never make mortgage payments as long as you occupy the residence

 - Never owe more then the home is worth

 - Never have to move